 By the 1960s, Cuban sandwiches were also common on Miami cafeteria and restaurant menus, as the city had gained a large influx of Cuban residents after Fidel Castro’s 1959 rise to power in their native land.

-The rivalry between Tampa and Miami over the Cubano is legendary, and TFD stands firmly with the Citizens of Tampa on this one!
+The rivalry between Tampa and Miami over the Cubano is legendary, Citizens!

 TFD believes that mayonnaise, lettuce and tomato are abominations on a Tampa Cubano and hopes to impress this canon amongst the loyal Citizens of TFD nation!